Cisco SD-WAN online batch starting from 6th May 2023. Join experts today. understanding tacacs-server directed-request command - UniNets Blog

-understanding tacacs-server directed-request command
+Command tacacs-server directed-request

 tacacs-server host 10.0.0.1